Powered by RND

 Acerca de Science Savvy

 Science Savvy is your go-to podcast if you’re curious about how science shapes your life.
 From understanding relationships to exploring how your brain influences habits, emotions, and decision-making, each episode unpacks the ”why” and ”how” behind life’s most pressing questions.
-Through personal anecdotes, interviews, and real-life applications, Science Savvy helps you better understand yourself and the world around you.
-Whether you’re here for entertainment, education, or inspiration, this podcast will leave you feeling curious, empowered, and connected to a community navigating the same journey.
+My name is Carmen, I have a Bachelor of Science in Pharmacology from UCL, a Master of Science in Engineering for Biomedicine from Imperial College London, and work in Medical Advisory.
+Through personal anecdotes, interviews, and real-life applications, I hope this podcast helps you better understand yourself and the world around you.
+Whether you’re here for entertainment, education, or inspiration, Science Savvy will leave you feeling curious, empowered, and connected to a community navigating the same journey.
 Because understanding your body and mind is the ultimate life hack!
+Science Savvy shares educational content about science and wellness.
+This podcast does not provide medical, legal, or professional advice.
+Always consult a qualified expert.

 Sitio web del podcast